 That the repressive measures taken by the government have led to changes in the routes is also indicated by an internal EU document of August 2017, obtained by Open Migration, which “confirms that the changes in migrant routes has caused a significant increase in both the prices and the risks connected to border crossing.”

-The report in turn cites a document from the Nigerian Ministry of the Interior according to which 101 people were arrested and brought to trial, 66 vehicles seized, 7,681 people sent back to the border, and 1,762 escorted out of the country in the first semester of 2017.
+The report in turn cites a document from the Nigerien Ministry of the Interior according to which 101 people were arrested and brought to trial, 66 vehicles seized, 7,681 people sent back to the border, and 1,762 escorted out of the country in the first semester of 2017.
 In addition, at least 12 international trafficking organisations were taken down, thanks in part to an EU-funded Joint Investigation Team made up of Spanish, French, and Nigerian officers.

 Rhissa Feltou, a former rebel fighter who became mayor of Agadez in 2011, is nonetheless very critical of the law on the illicit trafficking of migrants (passed in 2015 but systematically enforced only since September 2016).
 He views it as “unjust because it disproportionately affected a vital economic sector by limiting free circulation within the Economic Community of West African States, under which all citizens of its 15 member States are free to travel across all of Niger, including north of Agadez.”